 Alright I know what you're going to be thinking: NIKKI WHY WOULD YOU DO THAT?
 YOU COULD'VE BEEN KIDNAPPED OR SOLD AS A SEX SLAVE!
 SHORT WHITE JEWISH GIRLS DON'T TRAVEL ALONE.
 OMG YOU'RE A NUTBALL!
 ASLKHFDCJ'A;SLDF;';ALS;FZN Well, first of all, I went to Valencia (about three and half hours southeast of Madrid, along the … Continue reading That one time I solo traveled

-When living in a country where the native language is not your first language, you're pretty much forced to learn the language.
-Before I came abroad, I knew I wanted to improve my Spanish (after all, my last name is Rodriguez) and that is one of the many reasons why I chose to study in … Continue reading 7 Struggles of learning a new language
+When living in a country where the native language is not your native tongue, you're pretty much forced to learn that language.
+Before I came to Spain, I knew I wanted to improve my Spanish (after all, my last name is Rodriguez) and that is one of the many reasons why I chose to study … Continue reading 7 Struggles of learning a new language

 Here in Madrid, sometimes you forget about life back at home and learn to focus on life abroad.
 I got involved with this program through my study abroad program at the university I attend here in Spain.
 We have what is called an "intercambio" which is a Spanish student they pair up with the Americans … Continue reading Perspectives.

 The past two weeks in five paragraphs: My jetlag and I officially arrived in Madrid on January 11th.
 So far, things have been pretty hectic and I've been busy 24/7 getting accumulated with the city, organizing my things, figuring out where everything is, and other study abroad student shenanigans.
 Being a foreigner for the first time … Continue reading Adjusting to life in Spain